phenriquels01/blog-application/README.md

 ## 🎯 Project Description

-The goal of the project is to create a blog web application using NodeJS, ExpressJS and EJS.
+The goal of this project is to create a blog web application using Node.js, Express.js, and EJS.
 The application will allow users to create and view blog posts.
-The data should persist by using a NoSQL database and saving to a JSON file.
+Since we are not using a database in this project, the data will not persist.

 ## 📦 Deliverables